microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 ### Recovery Considerations

-We must clear in-memory records' lock bits during FoldOver recovery.
+We must clear in-memory records' lock bits during recovery.
-- Add to checkpoint information an indication of whether any `LockableUnsafeContext` were active during the Checkpoint.
+- Add `RecoveryInfo.manualLockingActive`, an indication of whether any `LockableUnsafeContext` were active during the Checkpoint.
-- If this MRO indicator is true:
+- If this indicator is true:
   - Scan pages, clearing the locks of any records
     - These pages do not need to be flushed to disk
   - Ensure random reads and scans will NOT be flummoxed by the weird lock bits